Measurement of $\Upsilon$ production in $pp$ collisions at $\sqrt{s}=5 \ \rm{TeV}$: Tabulated results

 \section{Tabulated results}

 In the following, Tables~\ref{table1S}, \ref{table2S} and \ref{table3S} present the double-differential cross-sections times the $\Upsilonres\to\mumu$ branching fraction for $\OneS$, $\TwoS$ and $\ThreeS$ mesons, respectively.
-Tables~\ref{table_pt} and \ref{table_y} present the cross-sections time the $\Upsilonres\to\mumu$ branching fraction integrated over $y$ and $\pt$.
-Tables~\ref{tablenE_pt} and \ref{tablenE_y} present the ratios of cross-sections at $\sqs=13 \tev$ and $\sqs=5 \tev$ as a function of $\pt$ and those as a function of $y$, respectively.
+Tables~\ref{table_pt} and \ref{table_y} present the cross-sections time the $\Upsilonres\to\mumu$ branching fraction as a function of $\pt$, integrated over $y$, or vice-versa.
+Tables~\ref{tablenE_pt} and \ref{tablenE_y} present the ratios of cross-sections at $\sqs=13 \tev$ and $\sqs=5 \tev$ as a function of $\pt$ and $y$, respectively.